rawanrany/Network_Audit_Tool/README.md

 # Network Audit Tool

-A Python-based network security audit tool that scans a target host, identifies open ports and running services, assigns severity ratings, and automatically generates a professional PDF report — the kind you'd deliver to a real client.
+A Python-based network security audit tool that scans a target host, identifies open ports and running services, assigns severity ratings, and automatically generates a professional PDF report.

-Built as part of a penetration testing portfolio project.

 ---